 Patients have many reasons for failing to comply with prescribed medication regimens.
-One study by Jamison et al. identified the reasons patients with bipolar disorder gave for their noncompliance and compared them with the reasons clinicians considered most important.
-Patients cited their dislike of having their moods controlled by medication, feeling depressed, and the side effects of
+One study by Jamison et al.2 identified the reasons patients with bipolar disorder gave for their noncompliance and compared them with the reasons clinicians considered most important.
+Patients cited their dislike of having their moods controlled by medication, feeling depressed, and the side effects of by Janssen Pharmaceutica, L.P.
 Reprint requests to: Kathleen T. Brady, M.D., Ph.D., Department of Psychiatry, Medical University of South Carolina, 67 President St., P.O.
-Box 250861, Charleston, SC 29425 (e-mail: bradyk@musc.edu). medication as the most important reasons for their noncompliance.
+Box 250861, Charleston, SC 29425 (e-mail: bradyk@musc.edu).

+From the Medical University of South Carolina, Charleston.
+Presented at the Bipolar Disorder Advisory Summit, which was held August 13-15, 1999, in New York, N.Y., and supported medication as the most important reasons for their noncompliance.
 Clinicians felt that bipolar patients stopped taking their medication because they felt well and saw no need to continue and because they missed the highs of hypomania.
 Both patients and clinicians agreed that a common reason for noncompliance was the patients' refusal to accept the chronic nature of their illness.